 You won't be surprised to learn that you need to use a lot of green colors to enhance this illustration.
 The florets must be darker than the stems and stalk.
 Using gradients is definitely a good idea.
 You can already create some volume by adding two different variations of the same color inside each shape.
 Notice how stems on the back are also slightly darker.
 Cool!
 This lesson on how to draw a broccoli is going great! :)

 One simple thing we can do to create more depth is draw a few basic shadows.
 These new additions must be filled with a dark green color.
 However, using only dark shapes is not a good idea.
 Indeed, shadows should be subtle and soft to be relevant and effective.
 That's why it's a good idea to use transparency and play with the opacity of all shadows added in this step.

 Shadows are mostly added on the top of the stems (just below the florets) and on the bottom of the stalk.
 You can draw more shapes elsewhere if you want to, but keep in mind that simplicity is better.

 Inside the florets, you can draw some texture using several short curved lines.
 More lines can also be drawn on the stalk as shown in the image below.
 All these new additions can be filled with a dark green color (but not too dark.
 We are looking for a subtle result).

 That's it for this lesson on how to draw a cute cartoon broccoli.
 Of course, feel free to draw more shadows, digital effects, highlights or textures on your image if you want to.
 You can also try more versions using various outlines, strokes or even remove those and work exclusively with shapes.
 Just be creative!

-Below, you can see all steps required to draw this broccoli clipart properly.
+Above, you can see all steps required to draw this broccoli clipart properly.
 Are you looking to draw more vegetables, fruits or any other kinds of food?
 No problem!
 You are invited to work with more lessons featuring delicious cartoon food here.
 Enjoy! :)